Innovation

 Sometimes you were wrong.
 Sometimes the market was not ready.
 Sometimes both are true.

 The important thing is not protecting your ego.
-It is understanding what actually happened.
+It is understanding what actually happened, and being specific about it, not just philosophical.

-If you can do that properly, being early stops being just a frustration and starts becoming one of the most useful forms of experience you can carry forward.
+If you can interrogate what really went wrong, the timing, the validation gaps, the things you assumed rather than tested, being early stops being a source of frustration and starts being one of the most transferable forms of experience you can carry into the next thing.